RustanLeino/compiler-tutorial/README.md

 ### Simplifier (`Simplifier.dfy`)

-The _simplifier_ demonstrates a simple analysis and optimization that can be done to the AST.
+The _simplifier_ demonstrates a simple static analysis and optimization that can be done to the AST.
 In particular:

-* If the occurrence of a variable in an expression can only hold one value at that time, then that occurrence of the variable is replaced by the value.
+* If an occurrence of a variable in an expression can be determined to always have a fixed value, then that occurrence of the variable is replaced by the value.
   This is known as _constant propagation_.
 * If the operands of an expression are literals, then the expression is replaced by the result of applying the operator to those literal arguments.